List of Gotham (franchise) characters: Victor Zsasz

 Victor Zsasz (portrayed by Anthony Carrigan) is a sadistic hitman who is loyal to Carmine Falcone and is assisted by a number of female associates.
 He carves a tally mark into his skin for every person he kills.

 Following Carmine Falcone's retirement, Zsasz becomes loyal to Cobblepot.

-Zsasz is later hired by Falcone to kill Gordon after the death of Falcone's son Mario and attempts to kill him twice before the job is cancelled by Falcone at the persuasion of Leslie.
+Zsasz is later hired by Falcone to kill Gordon after the death of Falcone's son Mario and attempts to kill him twice before the job is cancelled by Falcone at the persuasion of Lee.

-Three months following the chaos caused by the Alice Tetch Virus, Victor Zsasz works with Cobblepot to make sure that the specific criminals in Gotham City have specific licenses to commit crimes and to dispose of anyone that gets in Cobblepot's way.
+Three months following the chaos caused by the Alice Tetch virus, Victor Zsasz works with Cobblepot to make sure that the specific criminals in Gotham City have specific licenses to commit crimes and to dispose of anyone that gets in Cobblepot's way.

 Gabriel

 Gabriel (portrayed by Alex Corrado) is a thug who works as Oswald Cobblepot's bodyguard.
 He previously worked as a bodyguard for Frankie Carbone as a member of the Maroni crime family until he assisted Oswald and another operative into killing him during the attack on Nikolai's warehouse.
 After that, he began to follow Oswald's every command, he always seemed loyal to Oswald, but secretly, he followed him only out of fear.

-After Oswald's life was saved by Ivy Pepper, Gabriel and those with him tried to have him planned for an auction where he'll be killed off only for Ivy to use her perfume on them which led to those who came with Gabriel to end up killed.
+After Oswald's life was saved by Ivy Pepper, Gabriel and those with him tried to have him planned for an auction where he will be killed off, only for Ivy to use her perfume on them which led to those who came with Gabriel to end up killed.
 Upon admitting the truth that he followed Oswald out of fear when under the control of Ivy's perfume, Oswald angrily stabbed Gabriel to death and buried him in Ivy's plants him alongside those who came with him.

 Gillian B. Loeb

 Gillian B. Loeb (portrayed by Peter Scolari) is the corrupt Commissioner of the Gotham City Police Department who is allied with Carmine Falcone until he switches to being an ally to Sal Maroni by the end of the season.
 He is initially Jim Gordon's enemy and even has him fired after he stopped Zaardon the Soul Reaper.

 After Jim does a favor for Oswald Cobblepot, he and Victor Zsasz force Loeb at gunpoint to resign from the Gotham City Police Department.
-Loeb does that enabling Sarah Essen to be sworn in as the new commissioner.
-At the time when Jim Gordon was incarcerated at Blackgate Penitentiary, Warden Carlson Grey tells Gordon that ex-Commissioner Loeb says "hi".
+After Loeb resigns, Sarah Essen is sworn in as the new commissioner.